 Decorating a loved one’s grave is an old tradition, and for good reason.
 There’s something about the sentimental value of bringing a living thing to the grave site that is restorative and refreshing.
 This practice is especially important for people who had strong ties to nature.

 Most cemeteries ban artificial flowers, and some may dispose of plants that have died.

-In a similar vein to leaving flowers on a grave, leaving stones on a grave is also a common practice.
+In a similar vein to leaving flowers on a grave, leaving stones on a grave is also a common mourning ritual.
 This is an especially common practice for Jewish people, with the primary reason that stones last longer than flowers.
 In fact, this tradition has its roots in ancient practices.